Where are you?

 Clare Pleydell-Bouverie

-Clare Pleydell-Bouverie Clare is a fund manager of the Liontrust Global Innovation, Liontrust Global Dividend and Liontrust Global Technology funds.
+Clare Pleydell-Bouverie Clare is co-lead fund manager of the Liontrust Global Innovation, Liontrust Global Dividend and Liontrust Global Technology funds.
 She joined the team in 2022 and is a fund manager with 8 years of industry experience, having previously worked in global equities at Neptune Investment Management, Liontrust and in private equity research across a variety of industries.
 Clare holds a first-class degree in history from Christ Church College, Oxford University and is a CFA Charterholder.
+Formerly she also represented England for lacrosse.

 Storm Uru

-Storm Uru Storm is a lead fund manager of the Liontrust Global Innovation, Liontrust Global Dividend and Liontrust Global Technology funds.
-He has 12 years industry experience, including as a fund manager and trader and prior to Liontrust worked at Neptune Investment Management running global funds and covering the global industrials sector.
+Storm Uru Storm is co-lead fund manager of the Liontrust Global Innovation, Liontrust Global Dividend and Liontrust Global Technology funds.
+He has 12 years industry experience, including as a fund manager and prior to Liontrust worked at Neptune Investment Management running global funds.
 He holds an BBS in finance and MBS in international business from Massey University, an MBA from Oxford University and is a CFA Charterholder.
 He represented New Zealand in rowing at the 2008 and 2012 Olympic Games, winning bronze in London in 2012.

 More from the team